lalawue/4DaysORM/README.md

 For every table is created a column `id` with `PRIMARY KEY` field by default.

-`__tablename__` is required value which should contain the name of the table.
+`table_name` is required value which should contain the name of the table.
-`__columnCreateOrder__` is optional and can be used to define the order in which the columns will be created in the database table (the value must be a table of column names)
+`column_order` is optional and can be used to define the order in which the columns will be created in the database table (the value must be a table of column names)

 Also you can add different settings to your table fields

 1. `max_length` - it is a maximum allowable value of symbols that you can use in a string
 2. `unique` - if this value is `true ` then all the column's values are unique
 3. `null` - can be `true` or `false`.
 If value is `true` then value in table will be saved as `NULL`.
-4. `default` - if you didn't add any value to this field - it is going to be saved as default value.
+4. `default_value` - if you didn't add any value to this field - it is going to be saved as default value.
 5. `escape_value` - If this value is `true` and the column type is a string type special characters will be escaped to prevent sql injection
 6. `primary_key` can not set, will be used in id column with auto increment